AppacheAZ/Stockholm/README.md

 ## Project description

 This project is a program for encrypting and decrypting files within a specific folder recursively.
-It utilizes Fernet, a secure and reliable encryption implementation for Python using AES-128 (dvanced Encryption Standard) in CBC (Cipher Block Chaining) mode.
+It utilizes Fernet, a secure and reliable encryption implementation for Python using AES-128 (Advanced Encryption Standard) in CBC (Cipher Block Chaining) mode.

 The project aims to provide a user-friendly and effective way to secure files using encryption techniques, with the added advantage of being implemented in Python, a popular and versatile programming language.